 Individuals who are afflicted with bipolar disorder will experience radical changes in mood, behavior, and energy levels on a regular basis.
 Episodes may last for days, weeks, or months at a time.
 They may occur as frequently as every few weeks, or as seldom as only one or two times per year.
 There are many proposed causal factors for bipolar disorder.
 Chemical imbalances within the brain have been shown to contribute to this specific mental disorder, and genetic predisposition is highly common in sufferers.
 Growing up in a traumatic environment has also proven to be a significant risk factor for bipolar disorder.
 This disorder often leads to a slew of external consequences, such as financial hardship, strained interpersonal relationships, legal troubles, addiction, and suicide.

 There are four main types of episode that an individual who is afflicted with bipolar disorder may undergo:

-Mixed episodes include a combination of the symptoms characterized by the three aforementioned episodes – manic, hypomanic, and major depressive.
+- Mixed episode, including a combination of the symptoms of manic, hypomanic, and major depressive episodes